Dividend Calculator: Free Income and DRIP Tool (2026)

-Calculate your annual and monthly dividend income.
-Project long-term growth with dividend reinvestment (DRIP) and see how compounding turns small yields into substantial passive income.
+Calculate your annual and monthly dividend income and project long-term growth with reinvestment (DRIP) to see how compounding builds passive income.

 Dividends are periodic cash payments made by companies to shareholders from their earnings.
 When you own dividend-paying stocks, ETFs, or REITs, you receive regular income simply for holding shares — typically quarterly, though some pay monthly or annually.